Versus the competiton:

 Never the fastest or most outlandish-looking car in its class, the Volkswagen GTI has long been the civilized sport compact — like a grunge guitarist with a haircut and a Men’s Wearhouse suit.
 Redesigned for 2010, this still holds true.
 The GTI looks rakish but not rowdy; it prefers balance to sheer power.
 The kids will prefer a Mazdaspeed3 or Subaru WRX, but the GTI will keep its fans — and were it not for Volkswagen’s dual-clutch gearbox, which our test car had, I’d be among them.

-A performance-oriented compact that's related to the Golf — formerly the Rabbit — the 2010 GTI comes in two- and four-door versions, which you can compare with the Golf, Rabbit and 2009 GTI here.
-Last year's drivetrains remain: a turbocharged 2.0-liter four-cylinder with a six-speed manual or six-speed dual-clutch automatic.
+A performance-oriented compact that’s related to the Golf — formerly the Rabbit — the 2010 GTI comes in two- and four-door versions.
+Last year’s drivetrains remain: a turbocharged 2.0-liter four-cylinder with a six-speed manual or six-speed dual-clutch automatic.
 I tested an automatic, four-door GTI.

 Slightly wider but identical in length and wheelbase to its predecessor, the sixth-generation GTI has Volkswagen’s most sinister face this side of the resurrected Scirocco hatch — which, sadly, we won’t see here.
 Red pinstripes run horizontally across the grille, splitting it cleanly from the lower air dam.
 Taken together with the nose-jobbed 2010 Jetta wagon, this could signal an end to Volkswagen’s half-decade experiment of grafting grilles and air dams into the same visual unit.
 I don’t mind the new look, but it bears mentioning that the grille-meets-bumper theme was distinctive.
 You could spot a Volkswagen sporting that design a block or two away, and that may not be the case anymore.
 The new GTI is sharp, but conventionally so.